SixArm/zsh-config/README.md

     zlogin.d
     zlogout.d

+The default location for zsh system-wide files is in `/etc`.

+The default location for zsh user files is in $HOME.
+We can customize this by setting $ZDOTDIR.

-### .zshenv
+### zshenv

-.zshenv is sourced on all invocations of the shell, unless the -f option is set.
+`zshenv` is sourced on all invocations of the shell, unless the -f option is set.

 What goes in it: